TFT and driving,

 Never passing an exam

 There was a young man who found learning very difficult, although David did not have any learning difficulties that were ever diagnosed.
 Once, as a very young boy, his father came home drunk to wake the boy up with the knife to his throat.
 In his childhood, being bullied and undermined by his father left him with a scar of not being able to concentrate, He always felt that he wouldn’t be able to learn anything and that he was too stupid.
 His work was suffering as he could not pass his basic exams to receive a permanent work contract.
 In learning to drive, the requirement for a driving test is passing the theory test first.
 He was unable to study and to learn for that too, so I asked him to bring his laptop with his study materials.
 When he was getting anxious, angry and irritated, I used TFT with him to remove his emotional troubles.
-He went on to pass his theory test first time, and when he passed his driving test, also first time, he broke down crying.
+He went on to pass his theory test the first time, and when he passed his driving test, also the first time, he broke down crying.
 He was 26 years old and those were the only exams he’d ever passed in his life thus far.
-Later I was told that David passed his work exam too, giving him a proper contract with much better salary.
+Later I was told that David passed his work exam too, giving him a proper contract with a much better salary.

 Death on the road, the collateral damage…

 When we think of victims in road deaths we should never forget how many people suffer emotional damage as a result.
 It’s not just about the one that drove the vehicle that injured or killed the person, the family and friends of both sides may become damaged too.
 Time may not heal all the wounds.
 A lady in her late twenties started learning to drive with me.
 She told me she was not afraid to learn or drive, but that she had nasty memories, which always make her feel deeply unhappy, especially around Christmas and her younger brothers’ birthday.
-He was killed a decade before, when he was only 15.
+He was killed a decade before when he was only 15.
 His decision to cross a busy dual carriageway had not been a very wise one.
-It was not the first time either, but this time his luck had ran out.
+It was not the first time either, but this time his luck had run out.
 The entire family was devastated.
 My pupil was very sceptical about TFT at first, but after only one tapping session it had such effect on her that she no longer has any negative emotions associated with the passing of her brother.
 She is now learning about TFT and is trying to help all her friends with their emotional issues.
 Life has to go on: removing those emotional blockages allows us to continue without the unnecessary and continues pain.

 …and the young lives that are ruined

 This last story still has not had its final conclusion as of yet.
 This young man is a very kind and sensitive individual, high achiever with very good grades at school.
 He has a supportive and caring family.
 Alan only had his driving licence for one year when an accident happened.
-Driving his fathers car only on occasion had given him very little experience.
+Driving his father’s car only on occasion had given him very little experience.
 Furthermore, the country he lived in has very poor standards of competence, allowing people to take their driving test only after 30h of practical driver education.
 Where it could be enough for someone with existing skills, for most people starting from scratch, it’s half or even less of what is really necessary to be competent and safe on the road.
 Sometimes people think that they are born with driving skills and they acquire more common sense as they get older.
 It’s rarely the case for the former one and not always the case for the latter.
-One late evening, this 19 year old was driving back home from his factory, where he had a part time job.
+One late evening, this 19-year-old was driving back home from his factory, where he had a part-time job.
 His parents bought him a car the week before.
 He was approaching a bend, not going fast, but when a car came up from the opposite side, blinding him with its high beam lights, he hit something.
 It was a man on a bicycle, wearing dark clothing, on a bike without any lights.
 He was as dark as the road and the night that surrounded them and was not wearing a helmet.
 The young driver went to the cyclist for aid.
 The man was then taken to hospital by ambulance.
-The following day the 36 year old died from the sustained injuries, leaving a wife and a young son behind.
+The following day the 36-year-old died from the sustained injuries, leaving a wife and a young son behind.
 The young car driver was emotionally destroyed.
 Could not eat or sleep.
-His grand father was always next to him, on a suicide watch.
+His grandfather was always next to him, on a suicide watch.
 No longer did he want to go to University to continue his education, nor did he want to live.
-This young man is a relative of one my students.
-She had tried the effectiveness of TFT for herself, and felt the need to help him.
+This young man is a relative of one of my students.
+She had tried the effectiveness of TFT for herself and felt the need to help him.
 I gave her all the resources that were necessary to alleviate his emotional trauma and pain.
 Although we could have used Skype, she wanted to be there in person.
 When she first saw her nephew, he was very thin, with sunken eyes that looked blank.
 The grey expression of his face resembled a shadow of someone she once knew.
 Not having the experience, or any in-depth knowledge of TFT she followed the steps I had given her.
 His SUD was 10 to start with.
-She described that within 15 minutes he begun to change: “as if a black and white sketch was being filled in with colour”.
+She described that within 15 minutes he has begun to change: “as if a black and white sketch was being filled in with colour”.
 Within 30 minutes, the young man had a faint smile on his face and the colour has returned to his sunken cheeks.
 He started to interact with people around him.
-In the next 30 minutes he was fast asleep.
+In the next 30 minutes, he was fast asleep.
 The following morning he woke up angry at everyone and everything.
 They have used TFT twice again to balance his emotional state.
 The positive outcome was immediate as it is with most TFT cases.
 Even when someone has only known TFT very briefly, they can try to help themselves or their loved ones with very positive results.
 In the few weeks that followed, the young man started to study law at his university.
 He reclaimed his life.
 No one can change what has happened, but regardless who was at fault, life has to go on.
 With TFT it was possible to achieve immediately.
-The only other options given to him, were prescriptions drugs offered to him by a doctor.
+The only other options given to him were prescriptions drugs offered to him by a doctor.
 He refused to take any.
 The one thing that Alan was not able to do was to get in a car to drive again.
 This is where this story will continue.
 When he’s able to come to visit his aunt, he will come to see me, to get back behind the wheel of a car again.

 The WHO Statistics

 The death on the roads amounts to staggering numbers worldwide.
 According to the World Health Organisation, 3500 people die on roads every day.
 What about those injured, and all families and friends left behind?
 What about the witnesses that have been affected by the trauma of what they saw?
-None of these people were prepared for these events.
+None of these people was prepared for these events.
 Not many will be offered any effective help with their emotional problems, followed from those incidents.
 Many will have lives put on hold for years due to resulting trauma.
 How many are out there no one knows for nobody keeps those kinds of statistics.
 I don’t think enough people know about the power of TFT.
-I hope I will be adding another step to show many, how easy and effective it is to use, so they will use it for themselves and anyone else that maybe in need of help.
-Whether it is to diminish the effects of road rage incident, past trauma losing a family member or a friend, or the very tragic events of being involved in fatal collision.
+I hope I will be adding another step to show many, how easy and effective it is to use, so they will use it for themselves and anyone else that may be in need of help.
+Whether it is to diminish the effects of road rage incident, past trauma losing a family member or a friend, or the very tragic events of being involved in a fatal collision.
 TFT should become the tool to achieve those positive outcomes.
 Like an emotional aspirin available in every medicine cabinet in every home.
 Always there whenever you need it.
 No one should suffer from any fears, phobias or anxieties in any part of life.
 Go to top of Page